alpoktem/alpoktem.github.io/_posts/2019-12-15-machinedub.markdown

 The third step is to carry on with the synthesis of the translation with the target phrasing structure we just found.
 To do this conditioning, we follow a method that I call _**synth bending**_.

 The procedure is as follows: Translated phrase is first sent to a classic off-the-shelf TTS back-end.
-The TTS back-end computes a phoneme and silence sequence together with their timings.
+The TTS back-end computes a sequence of phonemes and silences together with their timings.
 Secondly, these default timings are _bent_, i.e. sped-up or slowed-down, according to the timings of the source phrases and pauses they align with.

 <p align="center"><img src="/img/machinedub/bending.png" alt="bending" width="700"></p>
 <p align="center">Synchronization by bending phoneme timings</p>